webrtc/KITE/README.md

 ## Setup a hosted test service account

 SauceLabs, BrowserStack and TestingBot have been tested and are supported.
-In theory any webdriver compliant service is usable.

 See example files in ```KITE-AppRTC-Test/configs``` mixing different hosted test services.